ansible/ansible-lightspeed/docs/vscode_guide/installing_vs.md

 ## Configuring the Ansible VS Code extension

-**_NOTE:_** Access to this new service is currently open to participants through a rolling release.
-If you wish to sign up for access, see [Service Sign-Up][sign-up] for details.

-To configure the Ansible VS Code extension for Project Wisdom:
+To configure the Ansible VS Code extension for Ansible Lightspeed with Watson Code Assistant:

 1. Open VS Code.